ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In the [macro] body we use the [proc] [toStrLit()] from the [macros]{.mod} module, which is described with this comment:
+In the [macro] body we use the [proc] [toStrLit()] from the [macros] module, which is described with this comment:
 \"Converts the AST n to the concrete Nim code and wraps that in a [string]{.str} literal node\" So our local variable [n] in the [macro] body is a [NimNode] that now contains the